 Trust me, I know.
-As someone who works a regular 9 a.m. to 5 p.m., I’m definitely not immune to the aches and pains that come along with sitting behind a computer screen all day — even if I am a die-hard yogi!
+As someone who works a regular 9 a.m. to 5 p.m., I’m definitely not immune to the aches and knots that come along with constantly sitting behind a computer — even if I am a die-hard yogi.

 From headaches to pain in the neck, shoulders, back, feet and eyes, spending 40-plus hours behind a desk every week can definitely lead to a bit of pain and agony.

 “Being chained to your desk starves your extremities of blood, oxygen, and other fluids, resulting in tight muscles and stiff joints,” wrote Paige Greenfield.

 But don’t worry, I’m not here to tell you to quit your day job or invest in a stand-up desk (although that certainly could help).
 I am here, however, to offer some other possible solutions and relief for any stress and tension you’re feeling as a result of working.

 "There are a lot of very negative physical reactions created when the body's not in movement," said Vyda Bielkus, certified yoga instructor and founder of Health Yoga Life studio, in an article for The Huffington Post.
 "Between sitting eight hours a day and then being in the elevator looking at your smartphone, you're totally misaligning the spine."

 Bielkus suggests practicing yoga postures that target areas of tension, which can be an effective way to re-align the spine after sitting behind a desk all day.
 As an added bonus, Bielkus notes that the mind-body practice also helps address the damaging stress of a high-pressure job by calming the mind and quieting racing thought patterns.